Uniform Inference in High-Dimensional Gaussian Graphical Models: Uniform nuisance function estimation

-where $C$ does depend on $q$ but not on $n$.
-For the norm inequalities we refer to van der Vaar and Wellner (1996) \cite{vanweak}.
-We now essentially modify the proof from theorem $4.2$ from Belloni et al. (2015) \cite{belloni2015uniformly} to fit our setting.
-To make the proof more comparable we try to keep the notation as similar as possible.
-This implies we use $C$ for a strictly positive constant, independent of $n$, which may have a different value in each appearance.
+where $C$ does depend on $q$ and $\rho$ but not on $n$.
+For the norm inequalities we refer to van der Vaar and Wellner (1996) \cite{vanweak}.\\ As in the previous proof we use $C$ for a strictly positive constant, independent of $n$, which may have a different value in each appearance.
 The notation $a_n\lesssim b_n$ stands for $a_n\le Cb_n$ for all $n$ for some fixed $C$.
 Additionally $a_n=o(1)$ stands for uniform convergence towards zero meaning there exists sequence $(b_n)_{n\ge 1}$ with $|a_n|\le b_n$, $b_n$ is independent of $P\in\mathcal{P}_n$ for all $n$ and $b_n\to 0$.
-Finally, the notation $a_n\lesssim_{P}b_n$ means that for any $\epsilon>0$, there exists $C$ such that uniformly over all $n$ we have $P_P(a_n>Cb_n)\le \epsilon$.\\ We set $\mathcal{U}=\{1,\dots,d\}$ and
+Finally, the notation $a_n\lesssim_{P}b_n$ means that for any $\epsilon>0$, there exists $C$ such that uniformly over all $n$ we have $P_P(a_n>Cb_n)\le \epsilon$.\\ We essentially modify the proof from theorem $4.2$ from Belloni et al. (2018) \cite{belloni2018uniformly} to fit our setting and keep the notation as similar as possible.\\ We set $\mathcal{U}=\{1,\dots,d\}$ and